Createdd/Writing/UnderstandingMVC.md

 - an increased complex setup process
 - dependencies, i.e. changes in the model or controller affect the whole entity

+### What is React?
+[React](https://github.com/facebook/react) is JavaScript library from Facebook, that is designed to create interactive UIs.
+The main features are that it's
+- declarative: Design different views for each state, which will be efficiently updated and re-rendered
+- component-based: Build components, that manage their own state and structure them together into more complex UIs
+- maintains an internal representation of the rendered UI ("virtual DOM"), that renders only the changed elements

 ### Apply MVC with React = Flux?

 Whereas React is often referred to as the View in a MVC structure, Facebook presented their own architecture called [Flux ➡️](https://github.com/facebook/flux).
 The problem with a MVC structure is it's bidirectional communication, which proved to be very hard to debug and understand when a change in one entity caused cascading effect across the codebase.
 Especially when the app is scaling into a much bigger one, like Facebook for example.
 The flow of data was not well enough or easy enough defined for large applications.

 <img src="https://github.com/facebook/flux/blob/master/docs/img/flux-diagram-white-background.png?raw=true" align="right" alt="flux diagram">

-#### What is Flux und what is different compaired to MVC?
+#### What is Flux und what is different compared to MVC?
-Flux is made up of 4 key elements:
+[Flux](https://github.com/facebook/flux) is made up of 4 key elements:
 1. **Actions**
 Objects with property and data.
 2. **Stores**